kesavanm/handy-tools/README.md

 ## Known Bugs
 Every script has it's own bug and I don't much bother on the same as long this works fine for me.

+## Version Control
+This repository uses automatic version incrementing.
+The version number is stored in `version.txt` and follows semantic versioning (MAJOR.MINOR.PATCH).

+When merging into the main branch, the patch version is automatically incremented.

 ## Author
 Please send your bug(s)/comments to hi@kesavan.info.
 Visit https://kesavan.info to find more.